overdramaticcabbage/cabbage-farm/README.md

-New to programming, doesn't live cabbages.
+New to programming, doesn't like cabbages.